freeCodeCamp/guide/src/pages/agile/scrum/index.md

 - Artifacts (product backlog, sprint backlog, product increment, and info radiators and reports).
 - The main goal is to keep the team aligned on project progress to facilitate rapid iteration.

+The recommended practices of the scrum are directly related to its purpose.
+For example, the recommendation that the scrums are done while standing, is because standing encourages less digressions and increases focus.

 #### More Information:
 There are several online tools that can be used to do scrum for your team. e.g. <a href='https://www.scrumdo.com/'>Scrum Do, <a href='http://www.asana.com'>Asana, or <a href='http://trello.com>Trello